 As the project is not likely to have significant impacts the project is not obligated to provide offsets in accordance with the EPBC Act Offsets Policy.

-The biodiversity offsets already provided for the Stage 1 Development are considered to be adequate for all components of WSI.
+The biodiversity offsets already provided for Stage 1 are considered to be adequate for all components of the airport.

 Overall, the project is not likely to have significant impacts (residual or otherwise).